C. J. Dennis: Biography

 Dennis himself left The Gadfly and Adelaide for Melbourne in November 1907.
 In 1908, he camped with the artist Hal Waugh at Toolangi, north-east of Melbourne, near Healesville.
 Toolangi was his home for most of the rest of his life.
-C.J.
-Dennis married Margaret Herron in 1917.
+C. J. Dennis married Margaret Herron in 1917.
 She published two novels and a biography of Dennis called Down the Years.

 From 1922 he served as staff poet on the Melbourne Herald.

+In the 1930s he wrote some screenplays including His Royal Highness (1932) with George Wallace.

-C. J. Dennis is buried in Box Hill Cemetery, Melbourne.
+C. J. Dennis died in 1938 from cardio-respiratory failure and is buried in Box Hill Cemetery, Melbourne.
 The Box Hill Historical Society has attached a commemorative plaque to the gravestone.
 Dennis is also commemorated with a plaque on Circular Quay in Sydney which forms part of the NSW Ministry for the Arts – Writers Walk series, and by a bust outside the town hall of the town of Laura.
+At Auburn, the South Australian place of his birth, a drinking fountain and birdbath were unveiled in 1953 in his honour.

+In 1976, ABC produced and broadcast The Life And Times Of C. J. Dennis, timed to coincide with the 100th year of Dennis' birth.
+The docu-drama starred John Derum as Dennis and is set around the time when Dennis produced The Gadfly.